redaphid/canonical-cluster-paper/README.md

 You will find some crazy systems I made to answer the prompts in order to make writing them a little more fun.
 I know it's overkill, but I wanted to try out some new stuff.

-Were these the best technologies to writing a document?
+Were these the best technologies to use while writing a document?
 Definitely.
 This is the first time such software has been written.

 This repo is forked from my resume generating repo, which I will refrain from linking to in an effort to try to keep this this written portion anonymous.